Extensive entanglement between coupled Tomonaga-Luttinger liquids in and out of equilibrium: Preliminaries

 where $k$ are the momentum of the quasiparticles, and $\hat{b}_k^{\pm}$ are the associated bosonic annihilation operators.
 For a free dispersion of the form $E_k = (\hbar k)^2/2m$, the Bogoliubov energy spectrum of the massless ($\varepsilon_k^+$) and massive ($\varepsilon_k^-$) modes are \cite{mora2003extension, petrov2003bose, whitlock2003relative}

-If the system is partitioned into the symmetric and antisymmetric fields, as usually done in the literature, there would be no correlation between the two sectors in thermal equilibrium.
+Note that Eq. \eqref{eq:bogoliubov_spectra} takes into account deviation from linear dispersion in the phononic regime.
+If the system is partitioned into the symmetric ($+$) and antisymmetric ($-$) fields, as usually done in the literature, there would be no correlation between the two sectors in thermal equilibrium.
 But our interest lies in the longitudinal cut shown in Fig. \ref{fig:setup_and_partition}, where the system is partitioned into gas $A$ and gas $B$.
 With this choice, the fields remain correlated at thermal equilibrium as long as $J>0$.
-Even without any tunneling ($J=0$), correlation can be generated in the initial state by pushing the system far away from equilibrium, e.g., by coherently splitting the system from a single to double-well \cite{schumm2005matter}.
+Even without any tunneling ($J=0$), correlation can be generated in the initial state by pushing the system far away from equilibrium, e.g., by coherently splitting the trap from a single to double-well \cite{schumm2005matter}.